aquemy/vision-benchmark/README.md

 Structure of the project:
 ```
+/assets   # Just the data for the README
+/datasets # Where to put the datasets
 /models   # YOLO implementation - !!! not my code at all
+/output   # Folder where the runs are stored
 /pipelines
     |- yolo_object_detector.py  # Pipeline object responsible for (pre,post)processing, forward and timing
 /utils